material-components/material-components-ios/scripts/README-release.md

-When a stable release is ready to be cut, a `release-candidate` branch is `cut` from the latest `origin/stable` commit and `origin/develop` is merged into the `release-candidate`, unless the release is a hotfix in which case nothing is merged into the branch by default.
+When a stable release is ready to be cut, a `release-candidate` branch is `cut` from the latest `origin/stable` commit and `origin/develop` is merged into the `release-candidate` branch in preparation for cherry picks, unless the release is a hotfix in which case nothing is merged into the branch by default.

     release cut